The Royal Air Force Air Cadets (RAFAC) include the RAF contingent of the Combined Cadet Force (CCF).

-Formed in 1941, the Royal Air Force Air Cadets (RAFAC), formerly the Air Training Corps (ATC), is a national youth organisation that promotes a practical interest in aviation for 13–20 year-olds, offering youngsters the chance to take to the skies and partake in a wide range of adventurous pursuits.
+A national youth organisation that promotes a practical interest in aviation for 13–20 year-olds, it offers young people the opportunity to take to the skies and partake in a wide range of adventurous pursuits.

 As well as acquiring flight knowledge and experience, air cadets develop valuable personal skills such as leadership and good citizenship.
 An array of adventure training activities are also on offer – ranging from mountaineering to quad biking and canoeing.

 The ATC has more than 1000 Squadrons (60+ in the Highland RFCA area) with a total of 31,190 cadets and 10,280 adult volunteers.